mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 > In this post we will learn about RNNs, use them to generate text and visualise its working.

 I assume that you have a basic understanding about simple Neural Networks, matrices and matrix multiplication.
-Even if you don't, feel free to jump over to fun part of the post where we trained an RNN to talk about Special Relativity, prepare a speech in the style of Indian Prime Minister Narendra Modi and whatsapp messages.
+Even if you don't, feel free to jump over to fun part of the post where we trained an RNN to talk about Special Relativity, prepare a speech in the style of Indian Prime Minister Narendra Modi and create some C# code.

 The code for this post is available [ __here__ ](https://github.com/euler16/CharRNN).